 Since then the code has been provided as a starting point for all teams starting the course.
 It is being used in other courses as well.

 Most of the programs I made for the courses I completed are available on my Bitbucket and Github accounts.
 They are not actively maintained, but still serve as examples for others.

 - Traffic simulations (Java, Box2D)

 - Risk-like player using machine learning (TD-learning) (Java)

 - Handwriting recognition pipeline for (very) old documents (Python, C++)

 - And of course a raytracer (C++)

 I want to learn from others.
-In most of my roles as developer I was the lead or the only developer.
+In most of my roles as developer I was the senior or the only developer.
 This has always pushed me to being able to teach myself new skills, frameworks and concepts quickly.
 But I can only learn from the mistakes I make, and there is no good replacement for talking with others about their ideas, experiences and best practices.